How much does food cost in Canada? A record of the frugal life struggles of an engineer living in Canada

 Lunch

-Konnamulbap (with pork) + chicken meatball soup (I made these meatballs last month and froze them)
+Kongnamulbap (with pork) + Chicken meatball soup (I made these meatballs last month and froze them)

 Dinner

-By the way, this cat that appears almost every time I eat is my roommate's cat, and every time I eat, she makes sure to check what I'm eating and watches over me until I finish eating. .
-Even when I ask, ``Do you want it?'', she doesn't want it, but when she watches me eat, I feel indescribable.
-Cats are strange...maybe they have the same feeling I get when I sometimes watch moppang on Youtube?
+By the way, this cat that appears on screen almost every time is my roommate's cat, and every time I eat, he sniffs to see what I'm going to eat, and watches me intently until I've finished.
+Even when I ask him if he wants some, he doesn't want any, but when he stares intently at me while I eat, it makes me feel indescribable.
+Cats are strange...
+Maybe it's the same feeling I get when I sometimes watch mukbang on YouTube?

-Today was Saturday and there was no one in the office, so I decided to eat natto and kimchi, which had a strong smell.
+Today is Saturday and there is no one in the office, so I decided to go for some strong smelling natto and kimchi

-Our Canadian office is shared with a local Canadian company, so when we go to the kitchen, we meet people from all different backgrounds.
-Therefore, I am careful not to bring lunches with strong smells such as natto.
-However, on Saturdays and Sundays, there are no other people except Beyond employees, so I enjoy the smelly lunch as much as I can. lol
+Our Canadian office shares an office with a local Canadian company, so when I go to the kitchen I meet people from all kinds of backgrounds.
+For this reason, I usually try not to bring lunches with strong smells like natto.
+But on weekends, there are no other people there except Beyond employees, so I take this opportunity to enjoy a strong-smelling lunch.
+Lol

 Lunch

-Natto pasta + kimchi that had been sitting in the fridge
+Natto pasta + kimchi that had been sleeping in the fridge

 Dinner